scality/Zenko/docs/docsource/installation/prepare/setting_up_a_cluster.rst

 Setting up a cluster requires at least three machines (these can be VMs) running CentOS_ 7.4 or higher.
-The recommended mimimum for a high-availability Zenko production service is five server nodes with three masters/etcds, but three-node configurations are also supported.
+The recommended mimimum for a high-availability Zenko production service is the Standard Architecture, a five-node server with three masters/etcds.
+The Compact Architecture, a three-node configuration, is also supported.
 The cluster must have an odd number of nodes to provide a quorum.
 You must have SSH access to these machines and they must have SSH access to each other.

 .. important::